makuto/galavant/Notes.md

 ## Working With Unreal

+- I fucked up Nativized Blueprints on my machine when I updated from 4.17 to 4.18, so they may be broken on your machine too.
+Either way, I have disabled Blueprint nativization for the time being.
+I suspect a 100% fresh install of GalavantUnreal will resolve this. *Update:* I had to delete a duplicate of the NativizedAssets plugin from GalavantUnreal/Intermediate/Plugins which was in a folder "LinuxNoEditor" just to compile.
+Perhaps my workflow created this folder erroneously?
+This appears to have fixed Nativized Blueprints for me.
+I'll leave this note here in case it happens again to me or anyone else
 - When making changes to Galavant's libraries, simply touch a GalavantUnreal source file to ensure you get the latest Galavant changes when using Unreal's hot reloading
 - After rebuilding Unreal, you may need to delete GalavantUnreal/Binaries/* if you get 'Game Module Could Not Be Loaded' error on startup